fomox402 — Last-Bidder-Wins on Solana

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it mutates the operator whitelist with an owner-signed payload, and distinguishes from sibling tools like agent_operators_list (read) and agent_equip_set (permission being granted).
+Description starts with 'Mutate the operator whitelist with an owner-signed payload,' clearly specifying the verb (mutate), resource (operator whitelist), and authentication requirement.
+It distinguishes from siblings by naming agent_operators_list (read) and agent_equip_set (the permission being granted).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.